zaeema-n/LDFArchitecture/design/update-api/README.md

 This will generate the endpoints for the Update API server using the OpenAPI specification.
 The OpenAPI specification is the base for public API for Update API.

+> 💡 Note: Always make sure the contract has the expected endpoints and request params
+> before working on the code.
+The generated endpoints should not be editable at all.
+> Maybe the only changes that can be done is adding error handlers, but request and response
+> must be defined in the contract.

 ```bash
 bal openapi -i ../contracts/rest/update_api.yaml --mode service
 ```